The B.C.G.S. Newsletter is Back!

 Download .pdf B.C.G.S.
 News Volume 29 Issue 1 Winter January 2014 (Compressed .zip 1.45MB)

 All newsletters are copyrighted by Bond County Genealogical Society, All Rights Reserved!

 At the November 2012 Bond Co.
 Genealogical Society meeting it was decided to begin meeting jointly with the Bond Co.
-Historical Society for program meetings, so please try to come out for special programs mentioned below!
+Historical Society for program and business meetings, generally the 4th Tuesday of each month.

 A Message From Our President